Do you want to know what is a volley in soccer about?

 - Paul Scholes – Aston Villa v Man Utd 2006

 Remember that in order to learn what is a volley in soccer skill, you will need to put in a lot of extra effort.
-You will also need to practise on it on a regular basis to retain what you have learned.
+You will also need to practice it on a regular basis to retain what you have learned.

 This type of volley is simpler to execute than a full volley.
 The reason for this is that you will first receive the ball, set it up, and then shoot.